Student Care, Concern, and Advocacy

 Faculty and staff are often the front-line individuals able to identify students in need of support before anyone else.
 Care, Concern and Advocacy is not meant to replace individual interventions by faculty and staff and should be used if other direct methods have been tried and failed.

-Please use the referral form to make the team aware of a student who you suspect may be in need of academic, health, or social intervention.
+Please use the referral form to make the team aware of a student who you suspect may be in need of academic, health or social intervention.
 You can also utilize this referral form to report an incident that occurred during a classroom or office interaction.

 If your concern is related to academic performance, please raise a flag via the Starfish system in addition to your referral to the ROAR team.